-- (1) The amounts provided in column (c) reflect the dollar amounts for the aggregate grant date fair value for each stock award granted during 2018 for each non-employee director serving in his position on the date of the annual meeting, in accordance with FASB ASC Topic 718, awarded pursuant to the 2015 Sypris Omnibus Plan and the Directors Compensation Program.
-Because these awards consisted of fully vested shares, the amounts in column (c) are equal to the fair value of all shares awarded in 2018 calculated based on the closing price of our Common Stock as of the time of the award. - (2) The amounts provided in column (g) reflect a variety of routine perquisites, including complimentary or discounted food and drink, entertainment and related travel, clothing, gifts or similar benefits, which in the aggregate are less than \$5,000.
+- (1) The amounts provided in column (c) reflect the dollar amounts for the aggregate grant date fair value for each stock award granted during 2019 for each non-employee director serving in his position on the date of the Annual Meeting, in accordance with FASB ASC Topic 718, awarded pursuant to the 2015 Sypris Omnibus Plan and the Directors Compensation Program.
+These awards consisted of fully vested shares, therefore, the amounts in column (c) are equal to the fair value of all shares awarded in 2019 calculated based on the closing price of our Common Stock as of the time of the award. - (2) The amounts provided in column (g) reflect routine perquisites, including complimentary or discounted food and drink, entertainment and related travel, clothing, gifts or similar benefits, which in the aggregate are less than \$5,000. - (3) The amounts provided in column (b) reflect cash retainer payments to Mr. Convis, who retired from the Board effective May 14, 2019, for the fourth quarter of 2018 and for the prorated portion of the first and second quarters of 2019.
+The amount in column (c) reflects a prorated portion of the routine perquisites.

-The aggregate number of stock awards and option awards outstanding as of the 2018 fiscal year-end are comprised solely of 100,000 shares of restricted stock awarded to Robert Sroka under the 2015 Sypris Omnibus Plan, by way of three special grants in recognition of his exceptional contributions as a director during 2016.
-On January 22, 2019, 50,000 of these restricted shares became fully vested and the remaining 50,000 shares will vest on the fourth anniversaries of their respective grant dates.
+The aggregate number of stock awards outstanding as of the 2019 fiscal year-end are comprised solely of 50,000 shares of restricted stock awarded to Robert Sroka under the 2015 Sypris Omnibus Plan, by way of two special grants of restricted shares in recognition of his exceptional contributions as a director during 2016, which will vest on the fourth anniversaries of their respective grant dates.

 In accordance with the Directors Compensation Program, non-employee directors are paid a cash retainer on a quarterly basis in arrears, and receive an award of Common Stock on the Annual Meeting Date, in advance, for their continuing service as a director during the upcoming year.
-For compensation payable in 2019, the annual cash retainer is \$40,000 and the common stock award is 10,000 shares.
+For compensation payable in 2020, the annual cash retainer is \$40,000 and the common stock award is 10,000 shares.

 All directors are reimbursed for travel and related expenses for attending Board and committee meetings.
-In 2018, the Company held five meetings, which required Board members to travel.
+In 2019, the Company held five meetings, which required Board members to travel.
 We also provide non-employee directors with travel accident insurance when on Company business.
 Directors who are employees of Sypris or its affiliates are not eligible to receive compensation for services as a director.